postfixadmin/postfixadmin/DOCUMENTS/CUSTOM_FIELDS.md

 }
 ```

-One hook is available per Handler.
-The config keys are defined (empty by
+There's one hook per Handler.
+The config keys all live (empty by default) in
-default) in `config.inc.php`:
+`config.inc.php`:

 | Config key | Entity / table |
 |------------|----------------|